-I am listed as my mother's agent on her power of attorney for health care.
-Do I have the right to get her medical record?
+I am listed as my mother's attorney in fact (or her agent) on her durable power of attorney for health care.
+Do I have the right to get her medical records?

 Yes.
-If you are listed as your mother's agent or proxy on her durable power of attorney for health care, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
+If you have your mother's durable power of attorney for health care, you generally have the right to get and correct her medical records that are relevant to making health care decisions on her behalf.
 You have the right of access only while the power of attorney is actually in effect.

-Maria's mother signed a power of attorney for health care form that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
+Maria's mother signed a durable power of attorney for health care form that gives Maria the power to make health care decisions if her mother is unable to make such decisions.
 Maria's mother was in a bad accident and is not able to make decisions about her health care.
 Maria now has the right to make health care decisions on her mother's behalf.
 She also has the right to get her mother's medical records.
 For example, Maria has the right to see the records about her mother's current medical condition and treatment.

-Maria is curious about the time her mother had a miscarriage.
-Maria wants to look at these old medical records.
+Maria is curious about the time her mother had a Maria wants to look at these old medical miscarriage. records.
 Maria does not have the right to get and amend these old medical records because the records have nothing to do with her mother's current condition or treatment.